-The Godfather Trilogy by Mario Puzo and Mark Winegardner: (A Book Review)
+The Godfather Trilogy by Mario Puzo and Mark Winegardner: A Multiple Book Review

 The Godfather (novel) by Mario Puzo